ehowey/gatsby-starter-stripemart/README.md

 The main cart validation is handled on the backend by Stripe.
 All payments are handled securely by Stripe.
 If the product price passed from the frontend to Stripe and the price listed in the backend do not match then the transaction will not be approved.

 I have also included some basic validation on the frontend, e.g. if you select a stock of "-5" if will show an error.
 It also checks the stock number against the quantity selected, try selecting a quantity above the current listed stock and you will also see an error.

+## Styling with Theme-UI

+[Theme-UI](https://theme-ui.com/) is a css-in-js library with a constraints based design system.
+You can find the main theme file in `src/styles/theme.js`.
+Try changing around some of the colors and you will see how quickly you can customize the look and feel of the site.

+Theme-UI is based on [Emotion](https://emotion.sh/) and is very similar to Chakra-UI if you are familiar with that library.

 ## Roadmap